build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

     - `npm run build` to compile *TypeScript*.
     - `npm run test` to run *Jest* tests.
   - `npm run start` to start a compiled version of the server.
+  - `npm run create-database` to create table in the *Amazon DynamoDB Local* instance.
-  - `npm run server` to recompile and host the resulting server.
+  - `npm run destroy-database` to remove table from the *Amazon DynamoDB Local* instance.
 - For [examples/02-deploying-cqrs-in-aws-lambda-environment](./examples/02-deploying-cqrs-in-aws-lambda-environment) and every single directory that represent a separate approach:
   - Inside each individual directory:
     - Inside `library` directory inside each approach: